 Running Local AI on Windows 10/11: The No-BS Setup Guide

-Option 1: Offline AI USB (fastest path)
+Option 1: Local AI on Windows via USB (fastest path)

 The fastest way to run local AI on Windows: plug in a PortableMind USB, run Start-PortableMind.bat, click 'More info → Run anyway' on the SmartScreen prompt, and AI boots in 15-40 seconds.